World of Goo: Soundtrack

 The World of Goo soundtrack was created by Kyle Gabler, who also designed, wrote and illustrated the game.
 It was released as a free download on January 20, 2009.

 The song "World of Goo Beginning" was created with the intention of resembling Libertango by Ástor Piazzolla.
 "Regurgitation Pumping Station" was originally written for a friend's short film about going on a date with the devil.
 "Threadcutter" was originally written for a game called Blow which Gabler made available on his site.
 "Rain Rain Windy Windy" was originally written for the soundtrack for a short children's film, commenting that writing children's music is difficult.
-"Jelly" was originally written for a short film about a virtual reality world.
+"Jelly" was originally written for a virtual reality world.
 "Burning Man" was written for a friend's drama/mystery series.
 He made it by recording two friends singing single notes, and then using a keyboard to make it sound like a choir.
 "Cog in the Machine" was originally written for another game of his called Robot and the Cities who Built Him.